rmadar/pandoc-templates/README.md

 ## To-do-list

+It might be interesting to have a look to [pandoc filter in python](https://github.com/jgm/pandocfilters) in order to properly perform the tasks below (and possibly many more).

 - [ ] modify latex template to remove horizontal line (so that slide transition don't appear in article.pdf)
 - [ ] define a block appearing only on slides and not in the article (equivalent to `<div class="note">` but for slides only)